wasutz/Blogcone/readme.md

 + WYSIWYG

 ## Tricks
-To test application the database is seeding with users:
+The database is seeding with users below.
+You can use these users to test this application.

 Email and Password
 - admin@mail.com / password (Admin role)